 One of the outdoor pools at Hotel Royal Village in Limone.
 They also have an indoor pool

 It rained when we were in Riva, especially on our boat trip from Limone, but it still looked mystical and magical

 Even on a rainy day Riva is beautiful.
 Hopefully, before too long, we’ll be able to get back there when the weather’s beautiful too!

 The Marina at Riva under the shadow of the mountain

 Evening in Limone.
 This is the beginning of the waterfront promenade called Lungolago Marconi

 The limonaia or lemon house at Villa Boghi in Limone sul Garda.

 Villa Boghi has a colourful past and is now the Town Hall

-Another view from Riva del Garda at the head of Lake Garda in Italy.
-This view is looking South, down Lake Garda
+Another view from Riva del Garda at the head of the lake, looking South

 Riva bus station.
 It lies at the northern end of the town.
 Buses run as far as the suburbs of Milan but not Milan city centre